Eze-3dsx/A-very-balanced-SoH-file3/README.md

 # A-very-balanced-SoH-file3
-A very balanced SoH file3 (9000 hearts, biggoron sword as child, and some more stuff)
+A very balanced SoH file3 (9000 hearts, biggoron sword as child, and basically having everything you should NOT have for a file with not even kokiri forest open)

 i think it only works on SoH (Ship of Harkinian, download here: https://github.com/HarbourMasters/Shipwright/releases/tag/9.0.2 , youll also need an european debug OOT rom)